(Dublin, Cashel, Kenmare, Doolin, Clifden)

 Today you will travel from Doolin to Clifden, the capital of Connemara.
 Along the way, you will get to see the impressive Cliffs of Moher in Co Clare - one of Irelands most beautiful and must see natural attractions.
 They stretch for 8km & rise up to 214 meters above the Atlantic Ocean where gulls and sea life play below an awe inspiring panorama.
 The tour includes parking at the cliffs and entrance to the cliffs as well as use of the world class facilities at the visitor centre.
 There is an optional extra (not included in tour cost) to take the Atlantic Edge exhibition which illustrates this unique and fragile environment.

 Continue on your travels this afternoon with your driver-guide as you make your way into West Clare with some of Irelands most rugged and dramatic landscapes with shifting and sculpting stone creating unforgettable scenery such as the Cliffs of Moher, Burren Plateau and Islands.
 We recommend a visit to visit to the spectacular Aillwee Caves in Ballyvaughan at the heart of The Burren.
 The ancient Dolmen at Poulnabrune is a relic to the intelligence of the first settlers in this remote lunar like landscape.
 The villages of Ballyvaughan and Kinvarra are quaint and two of the most pleasant and photogenic in Ireland.
 At the end of the day, you will be dropped off at your accommodation in the heart of the picturesque town of Clifden.
+“In order to give as much flexibility as possible, we have not included entrance fees and these can be paid in person on site”.

 The Seamist House in is located overlooking the beautiful Quay in Clifden, Connemara and most aesthetically pleasing guesthouse properties.
 The exterior is beautifully arranged with local Connemara stone and beautifully kept gardens.
 The rooms are equally pleasing with decorations in style with the age of this turn of the century manor.
 Breakfast is a feat of local produce served in a lovely sunroom with views over town and bay.
 In keeping with the style of the house they have not provided televisions in the bedrooms, they do however have one in the sitting room with all the channels for guest's use.
 They also have introduced wireless access throughout the house for their guests.